 Share your authorization data the way agencies require.

 FedRAMP 20X requires you to expose your authorization data on demand through a trust center, in human-readable and machine-readable formats.
-NYLE Trust Center meets every authorization data sharing (ADS) requirement — giving you one platform to maintain and share your data with agencies, whether you're already authorized or working toward it.
+NYLE Trust Center meets every certification data sharing (CDS) requirement — giving you one platform to maintain and share your data with agencies, whether you're already authorized or working toward it.

 The only trust center purpose-built for federal authorizations.